 Now with the arrival of Sarge, Hannah will have a four-legged tool that has received fundamental training to not only assist Hannah during her seizures but also help her live a more independent and less anxiety-filled life.
 Thanks to the Americans with Disabilities Act (ADA), Hannah’s service dog will be able to accompany her to all her favorite activities such as her girls group, youth group, movies, out to eat, and even bowling.

 What sets SDWR apart from other nonprofit service dog organizations are the customized training methodsand careful considerations that SDWR makes in order to match service dogs to their “person.”
 Hannah’s dog will continue to work with the SDWR trainers over an 18-month training program toward public access training and certification.
 Through hard work and dedication of the organization and Hannah, they must work together to build on training foundations and fundamentals.

-Service Dogs by Warren Retrievers is a nonprofit organization based in Madison, Virginia, and relies on donations to help the organization in its mission, “Until there’s a cure … there’s a dog.”
+Service Dogs by SDWR is a nonprofit organization based in Madison, Virginia, and relies on donations to help the organization in its mission, “Until there’s a cure … there’s a dog.”
 To make or donation or learn more about SDWR, please visit the website, https://www.sdwr.org.
-To learn more about Diabetic Alert Service Dogs visit https://www.sdwr.org/service-dogs/seizure.
-To find out how you can volunteer or serve as a service dog raiser visit https://www.sdwr.org/volunteer-opportunities.
+To learn more about Diabetic Alert Service Dogs visit https://www.sdwr.org/service-dogs/seizure-response/.
+To find out how you can volunteer or serve as a service dog raiser visit https://www.sdwr.org/volunteers-opportunities/.